Alkaline Phosphatase (ALP)

 ALP in bone disease

-In some bone diseases, such as Paget's disease, where bones become enlarged and deformed, or in certain cancers that spread to bone, ALP may be increased.
+In some bone diseases, such as Paget disease, where bones become enlarged and deformed, or in certain cancers that spread to bone, ALP may be increased.

-If a person is being successfully treated for Paget's disease, then ALP levels will decrease or return to normal over time.
-If someone with bone or liver cancer responds to treatment, ALP levels should decrease.
+If you are being successfully treated for Paget disease, then ALP levels will decrease or return to normal over time.
+If you have bone or liver cancer that responds to treatment, ALP levels should decrease.

 Low levels of ALP may be seen temporarily after blood transfusions or heart bypass surgery.
 A deficiency in zinc may cause decreased levels.
 Persistent low levels of ALP could indicate hypophosphatasia, a rare genetic disorder of bone metabolism called hypophosphatasia can cause severe, long-term low levels of ALP.
 Malnutrition may lower serum ALP activity.